 by Luke Mullins and Lachlan Philpott

-Best New Australian Work, Best Actor, Best Director and Best Sound Design at the 2017 Sydney Theatre Awards
+Best New Australian Work, Best Actor, Best Director, Best Sound Design, Best Lighting Design (winner)

 Director: Janice Muller